Safeguarding

 This will be achieved through continuous monitoring, audit, review and quality improvement led by skilled and competent named professionals.
 They will be supported and challenged by the Trust’s Safeguarding Strategic and Assurance Group, Safeguarding Operational Group, Safeguarding Audit Group and the Trust Board.

-The Trust’s Director of Nursing, King George Hospital and Safeguarding Director is the senior lead for safeguarding.
-The role includes deputising for the Chief Nurse/Deputy Chief Executive at Local Safeguarding Children’s Partnerships meetings plus the Trust Safeguarding Strategic and Assurance Group.
-The Director of Nursing, King George Hospital and Safeguarding Director is the Chair of the Trust’s Safeguarding Operational Group.
+The Chief Nurse is the Trust Executive lead for safeguarding children.
+She is the chair of the Trust’s Safeguarding Strategic and Assurance Group which is held quarterly and reports to the Trust’s Quality Governance Steering Group, which in turn reports to the Quality Assurance Committee, a sub-group of the Trust Board.
+The Trust’s Director of Nursing, Patient Experience and Engagement & Safeguarding Director is the senior lead for safeguarding and the role includes deputising for the Chief Nurse at Local Safeguarding Children’s Partnerships meetings and at the Trust Safeguarding Strategic and Assurance Group.
+The Director of Nursing, Patient Experience & Safeguarding Director is the Chair of the Trust’s Safeguarding Operational Group.

 Resources